View all newsletters

 The judgment will be given in writing at a later date.

-Computer says ‘no’ divorce
+Computer says ‘no’ to being divorced

 Earlier this year Vardags applied for a divorce granted in error by someone ‘clicking the wrong button’ to be ‘set aside’.